-Clock Control Register - SCC
+Clock Control Register SCC (Address 1CH)

 There is a system clock control register implemented to select the clock used in the MCU.
-This register consists of USB clock control bit (USBCKEN), second suspend mode control bit (SUSPEND2) and system clock selection (SCLKSEL).
+This register consists of USB clock control bit (USBCKEN), second suspend mode control bit (SUSPEND2).

+Register Bits Labels Read/Write Functions

+2~0 - R/W Reserved

-Bit No. Label Read/Write Option Functions 0~2 PF0~PF2 R/W Reserved, must set to "0".
-3 PF3 R/W USBCKEN USB clock control bit.
+3 USBCKEN R/W USB clock control bit.
 When set to "1", indicates a USBCK ON, else USBCK OFF.
-The default value is "0".
-4 PF4 R/W SUSPEND2 This bit is used to reduce power consumption in the suspend mode.
+Default value is "0".

+SCC (1CH) 4 SUSPEND2 R/W This bit is used to reduce power consumption in the suspend mode.
 In the normal mode this bit must be cleared to zero(De-fault="0").
 In the HALT mode this bit should be set high to reduce power consumption and LVR with no function.
 In the USB mode this bit cannot be set high.

+5 R/W Reserved

-5 PF5 R/W Reserved, must set to "0".
-6 PF6 R/W SCLKSEL System clock 6MHz or 12MHz option, when working on exter- nal oscillator mode.
-The default value is "0".
-0: Operating at external 12MHz mode 1: Operating at external 6MHz mode The default value is "0".
-7 PF7 R/W PS2_flag This flag is used to show that the MCU is in PS2 mode (Bit=1).
+6 R/W Reserved bit, set to "1"

+7 PS2_flag R/W This flag is used to show that the MCU is in PS2 mode (Bit=1).
 This bit is R/W by FW and will be cleared to zero after power-on reset.
 The default value is "0".